Free menstrual products must now be available for employees in federally regulated workplaces | CBC News

 "It's not appropriate to ask employees to leave on their lunch break, during time that's supposed to be rest, to go and find menstrual products," she said.

-One of the recommendations Ettinger and others made that's now included in the list of requirements is for menstrual product dispensers and disposal containers to be installed in all washrooms, including men's washrooms.
+One of the recommendations that's now a requirement is for menstrual product dispensers and disposal containers to be installed in all washrooms.

 "Not only women or those who identify as women menstruate," said Ettinger.
 "Trans men, gender non-conforming and two-spirit folks menstruate as well, and everyone who menstruates deserves to menstruate with dignity."